kubernetes-sigs/jobset/docs/tasks/README.md

 Each of these examples demonstrate how you use the JobSet API to run pytorch jobs.

-Machine Learning images can be quite large so it make take some time to pull the images.
+Machine Learning images can be quite large so it may take some time to pull the images.

 ## Simple Examples